 Today, you can visit the Malahide Castle on a guided-tour-only basis and private rooms can also be booked for functions.
 The castle welcomes thousands of local and international visitors each year, as well as playing host to social and political summits and gatherings.

-The tour takes around one hour to complete so the Avoca self-service café, food market and store are a great addition the grounds and a lovely way to relax afterwards.
+A visit to Malahide Castle takes around one hour to complete so the Avoca self-service café, food market and store are a great addition the grounds and a lovely way to relax after your tour.

 The Book of Kells is believed to have been created in 800 AD.
 It is an illuminated manuscript Gospel book written in Latin and comprised of 680 pages.
 It contains the four Gospels of the New Testament.
 The Book of Kells is today known as one of the last remaining masterpieces of Western calligraphy and illumination and is housed in Trinity College Dublin.
 Until 1654, the book was kept in the Abbey of Kells in County Meath.
 It was sent to Dublin for safekeeping as Cromwell's cavalry had taken over the church at Kells.
 Besides being loaned out to other libraries and museums, the book has been displayed in the Old Library at Trinity College since the 19th Century.
 To aid in its preservation, the book was rebound in four separate volumes in 1953.